 Bumblefoot

-Bumblefoot is also known as Ulcerative pododermatitis, is an extremely painful infection of the footpad.
+Bumblefoot is also known as Ulcerative Pododermatitis, this is an extremely painful infection of the footpad.

-It most cases it can be avoided and is due to neglect for the pet.
-The footpad is swollen and may be crusted and/or bleeding.
+In most cases it can be avoided and is mostly due to neglect or unsafe living conditons for the pet.
+The footpad becomes swollen and may be crusted and/or bleeding.
 If the bone becomes infected, the leg may need to be surgically removed.
-Left untreated, bumblefoot can result in death.
+If left untreated, bumblefoot can result in death.

 Photo from Wikipedia

-2. Create a smooth floor, No wire bases or rough floors.
+2. Create a smooth floor base.
+(No wire bases or rough floors)

-3. Use softwood shavings, or paper-based bedding or fleeces.
+3. Use soft woodshavings, paper-based bedding or fleeces.

-Keep an eye on your Guinea Pigs feet.
-If they are starting to look red and swollen, get them checked out by a vet.
+Keep and eye on your pets feet and check they regularly.
+If they start to look red and swollen get them checked by a Vet as soon as possible.

 Treatment:

-If you think your Guinea Pig or Rabbit has bumblefoot, a vet can diagnose the problem for you.
-Treatment is available to cure bumblefoot, but it is a slow and lengthy process often taking weeks to cure.
-Ask your vet about pain killers, foot soaks and foot rubs.
+If you think your Guinea pig or Rabbit has Bumblefoot a vet can diagnose the problem for you.
+Treatment is available to cure Bumblefoot, but it is a slow and lenghty process often taking weeks to cure.
+Ask your Vet about pain killers, foot soaks and foot rubs.

-Increase vitamin C. Sometimes, guinea pigs don't get enough vitamin C in their diet.
-In turn, their bodies won't produce enough collagen, which can increase problems with bumblefoot.
-Adding more vitamin C to the diet can help solve the problem
+Increase vitamin C, sometimes Guinea Pigs don't get enough vitamin C in their diet.
+In turn, their bodies won't produce enough collagen, which can increase problems with Bumblefoot.

-Put your guinea pig on a diet.
-Being overweight can cause or worsen bumblefoot.
-If your guinea pig is overweight, decrease its food a little bit.
-Reducing the calories your guinea pig eats should help it lose weight
+Being overweight can cause or worsen Bumblefoot.
+If your Guinea Pig is overweight, decrease their food a little bit.
+Reducing how much they eat can help them loose weight and help their feet.

 Print | Sitemap